clinwiki-org/clinwiki/README.md

 1. Create a `.env` file in the project's root directory (use `.example.env` for inspiration)

+    > Reach out to @williamhoos for AACT database URL and credentials for other third party services

 1. Install Docker

     - Windows and Mac users install [Docker Desktop](https://www.docker.com/products/docker-desktop)